February 19, 2018

 • If your website could help you to achieve your goals, how much would it be worth to you?

 • What would the return on investment be?
-For example, if your website goal is to make 10 additional $1000 sales in one year, you might set your marketing budget at $5000 for a new website & advertising that achieves your goals, because you would recoup your investment in 6 months.
+For example, if your website goal is to make 10 additional $5000 sales in one year, you might set your marketing budget at $10000 for a new website that achieves your goals, because the gains would significantly outweigh the amount you paid.
 But, if you're a new business and aren't sure how much you'll earn yet, dropping $5000 on a website might be a gamble you're not willing to take yet.

 2. Who will use your website?